 Substitute House Bill No. 7196 introduces significant restrictions on noncompete and exclusivity agreements in Connecticut, set to take effect on July 1, 2025.
 The bill stipulates that noncompete agreements will be void for employees earning below three times the minimum wage and independent contractors earning below five times the minimum wage.
-It also establishes that such agreements cannot restrict workers in geographic areas where they did not provide services or in job types they did not perform within the two years prior to their separation.
-Additionally, the bill mandates that noncompete agreements must be supported by sufficient consideration, cannot be the sole basis for continued employment, and must be signed separately from other employment agreements.
+For those above these thresholds, the bill outlines enforceability conditions, including a maximum duration of one year (or two years under specific compensation conditions) and the necessity to protect legitimate business interests without being overly restrictive.
+Additionally, it mandates that noncompete agreements must be provided in writing at least ten business days before employment and cannot prevent workers from engaging in lawful professions in areas where they have not worked in the two years prior to their separation.

 LAB Joint Favorable: 31-50a